-Harmonics have a lower amplitude (volume) than the fundamental.
+Harmonics have a lower amplitude than the fundamental frequency.

-Harmonics are positive integer multiples of the fundamental.
+Harmonics are integer multiples of the fundamental frequency.
 For example, if the fundamental frequency is 50 Hz (also known as the first harmonic) then the second harmonic will be 100 Hz (50 * 2 = 100 Hz), the third harmonic will be 150 Hz (50 * 3 = 150 Hz), and so on.

 Overtones are frequencies of a waveform that are higher than, but not directly related to, the fundamental frequency.

-It is the presence of harmonics and overtones within a wave that helps produce the sounds unique timbre.
+It is the presence of harmonics and overtones within a soundwave that helps to produce the sounds unique sound.

 The timbre describes those characteristics of sound which allow the ear to distinguish sounds that have the same fundamental pitch.